Big Four Conference: 1955 Vienna and Geneva

 Former Minister of Defense Nikolai Bulganin succeeded Georgy Malenkov as Premier of Russia on 8 February 1955.
 On 10 May 1955 the US, Britain and France proposed a Big Four conference of heads of state.
 Russia accepted on 14 May 1955.
 On 15 May 1955 the Big Four nations signed an Austrian peace treaty.

 The treaty was signed at a meeting of the Big Four foreign ministers in Vienna.

-The Geneva Summit (1955) was held in Geneva, Switzerland between 18–23 July 1955, the first such meeting of heads of states since the Potsdam Conference.
+The Geneva Summit (1955) was held in Geneva, Switzerland between 18 and 23 July 1955, the first such meeting of heads of states since the Potsdam Conference.

 Attendees included President Eisenhower of the United States, Prime Minister Anthony Eden of the United Kingdom, Premier Nikolai Bulganin of the Soviet Union, and Prime Minister Edgar Faure of France.
 The Russians took a conciliatory stance at this conference.
 The discussions covered subjects such as arms negotiations, trade barriers, diplomacy and nuclear warfare.
 They reflected the common goal of increased global security.
 Eisenhower floated an "Open Skies" proposal, suggesting a reciprocal arrangement where the US and USSR could each fly planes over the other's territory to observe military installations.

-On the last day the heads of state agreed on a follow-up conference in October to discuss German reunification, European security, disarmament and East-West relations.
+On the last day the heads of state agreed on a follow-up conference in October to discuss German reunification, European security, disarmament and east–west relations.

 On 25 July 1955 President Eisenhower made a radio and television address to the American people on the Geneva Conference.
 He was guardedly optimistic about the results.
 James Reston of The New York Times was less positive.
 He said "...the President ... has shunned specifics like the plague and his only interventions in the debate today [20 July] were general exhortations for everybody to get together."
 The next day he wrote "The Big Four conference is declining fast.
 What was advertised for weeks as a realistic private discussion of conflicting national interests, and started this week as a determined demonstration of international chumminess, developed today into a propaganda battle between the United States and the Soviet Union."

 A follow-up Big Four Conference was held in Geneva in October 1955 attended by the foreign ministers of the four powers: John Foster Dulles (US), Harold Macmillan (UK), Vyacheslav Molotov (USSR), and Antoine Pinay (France).
 The purpose was to resolve issues such as the recent "guns for cotton" agreement between Czechoslovakia and Egypt, and the demands by Israel for arms from the Western powers.
 Dulles accused the USSR of wantonly flouting the spirit of Geneva.
-The ministers also discussed German reunification, but made no progress.
+The ministers also discussed German reunification but made no progress.
 They were also unable to agree on disarmament.